1991 was an epic year, as two legends were born that year – the Internet and me as we know it today.

 From a country to another, the reasons why internet censorship is performed may range from:

-- Internet censorship applied to maintain national security – technique performed in countries like Saudi Arabia, North Korea, China, Tunisia, or Iran.
+- Internet censorship applied to maintain national security – a technique performed in countries like Saudi Arabia, North Korea, China, Tunisia, or Iran.

 - Internet censorship applied to force people into respecting traditional social values – techniques performed in countries like Oman and Sudan.